swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 In addition to publicly posting meeting minutes, the Executive Council reports on its activities periodically in [Carpentry Clippings](https://carpentries.org/newsletter/) (the organizational newsletter) as well as [blog posts](https://carpentries.org/posts-by-tags/#blog-tag-governance).

-If you have a question on concern for the Executive Council, please see instructions [here](https://github.com/carpentries/executive-council-info) for communicating with Executive Council Members.
+If you have a question or concern for the Executive Council, please see instructions [here](https://github.com/carpentries/executive-council-info) for communicating with Executive Council Members.

 ### Elections